trelau/AFEM/README.md

 environment be created and used for AFEM.
 An example of creating this environment for Anaconda Python within an Anaconda command prompt is:

-    conda create -n asap python=3.5
+    conda create -n afem python=3.5

-This will create an environment named "asap" with Python 3.5.
+This will create an environment named "afem" with Python 3.5.
 Make sure this environment is active when using AFEM.
 For Anaconda Python, activating this environment may look like:

-    activate asap
+    activate afem

 within an Anaconda command prompt.
 At this point the prerequisites can be installed using specified channels on the Anaconda cloud: